 Can you avoid stimulant withdrawal symptoms?

 It is unlikely that you will be able to avoid stimulant withdrawal symptoms, though these symptoms can be made more manageable and more comfortable.
 With our round-the-clock support and professional care, you never have to face any form of withdrawal symptom alone.
-At Brazos Recovery Services, we are in this together.
+At Brazos Recovery, we are in this together.